splunk/public-o11y-docs/private-preview/splunk-plugin-for-grafana/deploy-grafana-helm.rst

 Install a new Grafana instance and deploy the Splunk plugin
 =============================================================

-To deploy the plugin on a Grafana Helm chart:
+To deploy the plugin on the Grafana Helm chart:

 #.
-Download the plugin from the :new-page:`Splunk GitHub repository <download-location>`.
+Download the plugin from :new-page:`https://voc.splunk.com/preview/grafana_plugin`.

 #.
 Install the :new-page:`Grafana Helm chart <https://github.com/grafana/helm-charts/tree/main/charts/grafana>`.
+The Splunk plugin is compatible with Grafana versions 10.4.0-11.2.x.

 #.
 Make the following changes to the values.yaml file:
     #.
 In the ``env`` section, add an environment variable to allow an unsigned plugin.
 If you self-signed the plugin, you can skip this skip.
         .. code-block:: yaml